A good vacation includes good food! If you’re visiting the Black Hills, you’re in luck, because there are many great restaurants to eat!

 Where to eat in Keystone, SD

-The outside doesn’t make it look special, but this is a popular and well-respected restaurant that has been around a long time.
+The outside doesn’t make it look special, but this is a popular and well-respected restaurant that has been around for a long time.
 We’ve eaten here and we recommend it.

 Breakfast is popular here.

 Customer reviews for restaurants in Deadwood aren’t as good as Custer, but here are a few places that stand out.

 Bully’s is located in the historic Bullock Hotel, and only serves breakfast.
 It’s named after Teddy Roosevelt, who used to say “Bully!” when he was excited.
 Teddy was a friend of Seth Bullock, who was one of the first sheriffs in Deadwood and founded the Bullock Hotel.

 Located in the Silverado Hotel and Casino, this serves breakfast and dinner in the only Las Vegas-style buffet in town.

 Located in nearby Spearfish Canyon, this offers fine dining in a gorgeous setting, with a nearby waterfall you can check out before your meal to work up your appetite.

 - Sign up to receive weekly newsletters updating you on the Best of the West including: essential travel tips, updates, stories, and our favorite things to see and do.

 Fine-dining in a low-key city.
 Really, people just rave about this place.